 Regardless, many tarantula hobbyists elect to handle their tarantulas but they do so completely at their own risk and the risk of injuring or killing their spider.
 Although tarantulas pack a mighty bite with venom that can cause all sorts of side effects, they remain very delicate creatures that can be killed with very little effort.

-If you are showing your tarantula to a child, a friend or a guest and one of you gets a fright or are bitten and the tarantula is flicked away in fright, death of the tarantula from the impact of falling any substantial distance is almost a certainty.
+If you are showing your tarantula to a child, a friend or a guest and a bite happens or one of you gets a fright or are bitten and the tarantula is flicked away in fright, death of the tarantula from any substantial impact or falling any substantial distance is almost a certainty.
 So now you or your guest are in pain, and your tarantula is dead.
 Not cool.

 If you choose to handle tarantulas, do it with extreme care and do it somewhere on the floor or a large flat soft surface so that the spider can’t fall far and so that both you or the spider can flee easily without getting hurt.